wp-plugins/gwolle-gb/readme.txt

 = 1.5.1 =
 * 2015-09-
+* Add book_id field to database, default is id 1.
 * Fix link to entry in moderation mail.
 * Add notice for using CAPTCHA with a caching plugin.
 * No need to add options on install, we have defaults for that.